-- design element for smooth shape optimization, - design element for bead pattern optimization, - design element for free shape optimization.
+- design element for smooth shape optimization, - design element for bead pattern optimization, - design element for free shape optimization, - design element for topology optimization.

 Error estimator

 The element size in FE meshes influences the accuracy of the results (in particular stress results).
 But the 'right' element size is a local characteristic and depends on the force flow and its gradients.
 Particularly, notch stresses are highly dependent on element size.